Principle of Least Privilege

 The Principle of Least Privilege is the only path to success.

 The most important cybersecurity measure that exists is the adherence to the principle of least privilege at all layers of IT.
-The least privilege approach states that no person or program should have more rights in the IT systems than they need to do their jobs.
+The least privilege approach states that no person or program should have more rights in the IT systems than they need to do their jobs; access rights should be default deny as opposed to default allow.
 In practice, this means that nobody but the IT team should have administrator privilege access to any systems.

 The conceptual framework for a least privilege approach to information systems was first well developed by Dr. Jerome Saltzer (seated on right in picture) at the Massachusetts Institute of Technology in the 1970's, and was first described in his paper - Protection and the Control of Information Sharing in Multics1.
 Also notable is Dr. Saltzer's tutorial publication with Michael Schroeder - The Protection of Information in Computer Systems2.